 - Provide opportunities for ex-service personnel to access employment and training

 - Identify existing support services for the families and children of the Armed Forces community

 - Support the ongoing health and well-being of current and ex-service personnel

-"In 2016 I was appointed as Birmingham City Councils Armed Forces Ambassador, as a former soldier myself I have an understanding of the issues faced by veterans and serving personnel.
+"In 2016 I was appointed as Birmingham City Council's Armed Forces Champion, as a former soldier myself I have an understanding of the issues faced by veterans and serving personnel.
 Birmingham City Council is committed to the principles of the Armed Forces Covenant and wherever possible we will assist those who serve or have served and their families to ensure that they are treated fairly".
-Councillor Mike Sharpe B.E.M, Birmingham City Council, Armed Forces Ambassador.
+Councillor Mike Sharpe B.E.M - Birmingham City Council, Armed Forces Champion.